spookylukey/django-views-the-right-way/docs/_sources/thepattern.rst.txt

 First of all, **it's barely any shorter**.

 CBVs have some massive downsides, which include a huge amount of complexity.
-In the face of this, the major selling point of CBVs that they remove the duplication and boilerplate of FBVs.
+In the face of this, the major selling point of CBVs is that they are supposed to remove duplication and boilerplate.
 But, we only had 2 lines to begin with, and we still have 2 lines.
 We could just about squeeze it to one long one using ``TemplateView.as_view(template_name="example.html")`` but that's not how you normally write it.